KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Warning When You Try To Run digiKam PKG After Downloading
+    The macOS Warning When you Try to Run digiKam PKG after Downloading

 You needs to give the rights to run from the **macOS Config Panel/Security and Confidentiality** to confirm to Gatekeeper that all is safe here.